MisterBrookT/misterbrookt.github.com/content/authors/admin/_index.md

 ## About Me

 Hi, this is Yinghao Tang(唐英豪).
-I am currently a Ph.D. student in Computer Engineering at Zhejiang University under the supervision of Prof. ([Wei Chenttp://www.cad.zju.edu.cn/home/chenwei/)) in VAI group.
-Before that, I received my B.Eng. degree from Sichuan University.
-During my B.Eng., I was advised by Mingjie Tang in IDS lab.
+I am currently a Ph.D. student in Computer Engineering at Zhejiang University under the supervision of Prof. Wei Chen in VAI group.
+Before that, I received my B.Eng. degree from Sichuan University, where I was advised by Prof. Mingjie Tang in IDS lab.
 My research interests include MLsys, LLM training and visualization.